-The word “live art” was introduced by Roselee Goldberg, but today it means more than just visual art exploring time and live presence.
-Live art today is more like an umbrella term for many kinds of interdisciplinary investigation, which often include the audience and do not distinguish between life and art, why the artist is always “live” and at work.
+The term ‘live art’ was introduced by Roselee Goldberg, but today it means more than just visual art exploring time and live presence.
+Live art today is more like an umbrella term for many kinds of interdisciplinary investigations that often include the audience, and that do not distinguish between life and art, meaning that the artist is always ‘live’, and at work.

-We – Henrik and Ellen – have both studied in Berlin (respectively theatre dramaturgy and interdisciplinary art in the public space).
-In our practice we are not just influenced by English live art and humor, but also by Germany in our interest in inclusion and participation of the audience, and the desire to influence and perhaps change our society.
+We – Henrik and Ellen – have both studied in Berlin (theatre dramaturgy and interdisciplinary art in the public space respectively).
+In our practice, we are not just influenced by English live art and humor, but also by Germany, in our interest in inclusion and audience participation, and the desire to influence and perhaps change society.

-Since 2004, we have held 15 festivals presenting international performance art, criticism and documentation in Denmark and many more events and formats in Denmark and abroad.
-We collaborate with larger art institutions and museums in Denmark and constantly invent new formats.
-Since 2014, our projects have desired to include all ages.
-In our own productions and in our curating, we are recently investigating fields like games, rules/recipes and roleplaying.
+Since 2004, we have organized 15 festivals, presenting international performance art, critique and documentation in Denmark, and worked with many more events and formats in Denmark and abroad.
+We collaborate with larger art institutions and museums in Denmark, and constantly invent new formats.
+Since 2014, we have wanted to include all ages in our projects.
+In our own recent productions and curating, we have been investigating fields like games, rules/recipes and roleplaying.

-From the start you have been interested in documenting live art through various methods and formats.
+You have been interested in documenting live art through various methods and formats from the start.
 Why do you think documenting live art is important?
 And what strategies, methods and formats have you found interesting or generative?

 Performance art has become a lot more common since 2004, when we started.
-But still very few people are really knowledgeable in the field, including the artists themselves; in part due to the lack of good documentation and established venues.
+But still, very few people are really knowledgeable in the field, including the artists themselves; in part due to the lack of good documentation and established venues.
 Performance art is perhaps the most ephemeral of all art forms.
 So, we wanted to inform people by presenting, teaching and documenting it.
-We work hard to make performance art works accessible outside the space and the short time span, where they were first presented.
-And our goal is also that experiencing the documentation should be interesting in its own right.
-A new performative situation should take place when experiencing the documentation.
-And this is why the word “publishing” is actually a better word for what takes place.
+We work hard to make performance art works accessible outside the space and the short time span in which they were first presented.
+And our goal is also that the experience of the documentation should be interesting in its own right.
+A new, performative situation should occur when the documentation is experienced.
+And this is why the word ‘publishing’ is actually a better word for what happens.

-We have explored photography, common video, oral tradition, performance-for-video, drawings, text as performance, but also as scores for works or plain descriptions, exhibitions (of physical leftovers of works), and since 2016, we have worked with a 360degree camera.
+We have explored photography, regular video, oral tradition, performance-for-video, drawings, text as performance, but also as scores for works or plain descriptions, exhibitions (of physical remnants of works), and since 2016, we have worked with a 360-degree camera.
 All these methods have advantages and disadvantages, but in all cases, the question is how to engage a new viewer, physically and intellectually.
-Interestingly, a partial documentation like a photo can actually be better than traditional video, because the new viewer will fill out the missing information him or herself, and so they become engaged.
+Interestingly, a partial documentation, like a photo, can actually be better than traditional video, because new viewers will fill out the missing information themselves, and so they become engaged.

-How are you making the VR Archive for Performance Art accessible to an audience?
+How are you making the VR Archive for Performance Art accessible to audiences?
 And are you also archiving other types of documentation?

-A part of our VR archive is in our Youtube channel.
+One part of our VR archive is on our YouTube channel.
 We also have various open events, where people can see a selection of works on the internal hard drive of our VR goggles.
 The VR goggles are like a pocket-sized festival of international performance art, making it very easy and inexpensive to bring 10 artists to, say, Toronto or Cameroon.

-Our Youtube channel is our main channel of publication.
-Apart from VR and common video, we have published a seminar (Collaborating with Kids) about children as cocreators.
-It consists in a series of interviews with children and artists, such as Tim Etchells, Eva Meyer-Keller and others.
+Our YouTube channel is our main channel of publication.
+Apart from VR and regular video, we have published a seminar (Collaborating with Kids) about children as co-creators.
+It consists of a series of interviews with children and artists, such as Tim Etchells, Eva Meyer-Keller, and others.

-In our previous conversations I have noted that you referred to your work with the VR Archive as interactive documentation, (or, was it perhaps live documentation), could you elaborate on that?
+In our previous conversations I have noted that you referred to your work with the VR Archive as interactive documentation, (or perhaps it was live documentation).
+Could you elaborate on that?

-Neither interactive documentation or live documentation seem quite fitting words.
-We really appreciate your use of the word “publication” rather than “documentation”, because it means: Not recording for an archive, but for a new audience.
+Neither interactive documentation nor live documentation seem quite fitting terms.
+We really appreciate your use of the word ‘publication’ rather than ‘documentation’, because it doesn’t mean recording for an archive, but for a new audience.
 It represents the idea that a person´s experience of a piece of documentation is, or generates, a new life and performative situation.